betson/irs-efile-viewer/README.md

 This repository is configured as a Jekyll project in order to support the relative links that exist throughout the IRS stylesheets.
 These links need to be processed through Jekyll in order to route properly, so a number of the stylesheets have been modified to include Jekyll front matter and variables.

 ## Setup
+**Dependencies**: git, Ruby, Bundler Rubygem

 ```
+gem install bundler
 cd /path/to/repository
 bundle install
 ```

 ## Develop
 `bundle exec jekyll serve --config _config.yml,_config.dev.yml --incremental`

+## Compatibility
+This application is designed to work on the most recent versions of major browsers (Chrome, Firefox, Safari, Edge), as well as IE11.